lrjbrual/airbnb-static/README.md

 ## This Project is a clone of Air BnB website
- Code using: Rails / SCSS / Middleman / HTML 5
+ Code using: Ruby / SCSS / Middleman / HTML 5

 What is all about: